hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ### Trimmomatic

-We will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic) to trim away adapters and filter out poor quality score reads. *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* offers the option to trim reads using a hard crop, sliding window or base-by-base methods.
+[*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic) can be used to trim away adapters and filter out poor quality score reads. *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain quality threshold. *Trimmomatic* offers the option to trim reads using a hard crop, sliding window or base-by-base methods.
 It can also trim adapter sequences and remove reads if below a minimum length.
 In addition, *Trimmomatic* can be multi-threaded to run quickly using a single, complex command.

 We will use Trimmomatic to trim the reads from both ends of the sequence.